-As you know, roll forming is a continuous bending process.
+Roll forming is a continuous bending process.

 Variety of Roll Forming Materials

-The wide variety of materials that we can work with is one big advantage to working with Cargowall.
-Another advantage is the different finishes we offer for end parts so that it appears just the way you want it to.
-These include dip galvanizing, e-coating, painting and powder coating, among others.
-Our roll forming services don’t end when the part has been created – here at Cargowall we meet the needs of any project, from start to finish.
+In addition to the wide variety of materials that we can roll, we also offer various finishes for rolled parts.
+These include, but are not limited to, dip galvanizing, e-coating, painting and powder coating.
+Our roll forming services don’t end when the part has been rolled – here at Cargowall, we meet the needs of any project, from start to finish.

 We offer many secondary operations in addition to roll forming.
 The main one that we offer is stamping, and as such, we have four presses that can accomplish any stamping requirement.

 Welding is the other major secondary service that we offer.
 We can provide both MIG and TIG welding services.
 We can even assist you with part assembly, if necessary.

 We also offer several other secondary operations, including notching, piercing, embossing and finishing services.

 It’s important to work with a company that recognizes that every roll forming project is different, and who will tailor projects accordingly.
 At Cargowall, we’ve been doing this for over 20 years, for both short and long run project orders.
 For more information on roll forming and how we can help with your next project, contact us today.